Bushmasters, Machetes, and Mosquitos – Life, Death, and Gold in the Venezuelan Jungle

 Mapping Ground Water in Three Dimensions— An Analysis of Airborne Geophysical Surveys of the Upper San Pedro River Basin, Cochise County, Southeastern Arizona

-This report summarizes the results of airborne geophysical surveys conducted in the upper San Pedro Valley of southeastern Arizona.
+This book-length report summarizes the results of airborne geophysical surveys conducted in the upper San Pedro Valley of southeastern Arizona.
 The combined surveys cover about 1,000 square kilometers, and extend from the Huachuca Mountains on the west to the Mule Mountains and Tombstone Hills on the east, and from north of the Babocomari River to near the Mexican border on the south.
 The surveys included the acquisition of high-resolution magnetic data, which were used to map depth to the crystalline basement rocks underlying the water-filled sediments in the basin.
 The magnetic inversion results show a complex basement, with sediment thickness in the center of the valley ranging from ~237 meters beneath the city of Sierra Vista to ~1,500 meters beneath Huachuca City and the Palominas area near the Mexican border.
 The surveys also included acquisition of 60-channel time-domain electromagnetic (EM) data.
 Extensive quality analyses of these data, including inversion to conductivity vs. depth (conductivity-depth-transform or CDT) profiles and comparisons with electrical well logs, show that the electrical conductor mapped represents the subsurface water-bearing sediments throughout most of the basin.
 Plates 1 and 2 thus show the precise location of the groundwater in three dimensions.

 Geology and undiscovered resource assessment of the potash-bearing Central Asia Salt Basin, Turkmenistan, Uzbekistan, Tajikistan, and Afghanistan